France School Calendar

 Employment

-San Diego Unified School District offers various employment opportunities for educators, administrators, and support staff, aiming to build a dynamic team dedicated to enhancing student success.
+The San Diego Unified School District offers various employment opportunities for educators, administrators, and support staff, aiming to build a dynamic team dedicated to enhancing student success.
 The district seeks individuals committed to making a positive impact in education by creating inclusive, high-quality learning environments.

 Positions range from teaching roles to administrative and specialized support, each contributing to the district’s mission to support student achievement.
 San Diego Unified emphasizes professional growth, offering numerous training and advancement programs.
 Working in the district provides the chance to collaborate with a diverse group of professionals, fostering innovation and dedication to educational excellence in the San Diego community.